M-Jishnu32/M-JIshnu-bandit-rightups/bandir0->1.md

 ##Steps taken
 1. Connecting to the server
    Command: ssh bandit1@bandit.labs.overthewire.org -p2220
-   loged in using the password from level 0
+   loged in using the password from previous level
 2. Finding the readme file
    command: ls
 3.opening the readme file